-- Attach a DVP-2SL adapter to the starting collar of the appliance. - Lock the vent components into place by sliding the pipe section onto the collar. - Align the seam of the pipe and seam of collar to allow engagement.
+- Lock the vent components into place by sliding the pipe section onto the collar. - Align the seam of the pipe and seam of collar to allow engagement.
 Rotate the vent component to lock into place.
 Use this procedure for all vent components.
-See Figure 10.5. - Slide the gasket over the first vent section and place it flush to the appliance.
+See Figure 10.1. - Slide the gasket over the first vent section and place it flush to the appliance.
 This will prevent cold air infiltration.
 Caulk with a minimum of 300°F continuous exposure rating may be used to hold the part in place. - Continue adding vent components, locking each succeeding component into place. - Ensure that each succeeding vent component is securely fitted and locked into the preceding component.